Skip to Main Content

 Publishing (meta)data in line with the FAIR data principles

-When opening and publishing your research (meta)data, consider the following questions for your research data to go FAIR:
+When opening and publishing your research (meta)data, consider the following questions:

 1. How to describe and publish the metadata of your research data?

-• It is strongly recommended to use Fairdata Qvain metadata tool to describe and publish your (meta)data in line with the FAIR data principles.
-Qvain is part of the Fairdata services offered by the Ministry of Education and Culture and produced by CSC.
-Data described and published by Qvain are transferred automatically to both Etsin (research dataset finder, also part of the Fairdata services) and Finnish National Research Information Hub (research.fi, a service also commissioned by the Ministry and CSC).
+• It is strongly recommended to use Fairdata Qvain metadata tool to describe and publish the (meta)data.
+Qvain is part of the Fairdata services offered by the Ministry of Education and CSC.
+Data described and published by Qvain are transferred automatically to research.fi and Etsin (research dataset finder, also part of the Fairdata services).

 • You can log in Qvain with your HAKA account, click CREATE DATASET, and fill in the form.
 Please see Qvain User Guide.

-• It is through the metadata that your research data become visible, findable and first assessed for downloads and reuse.
-Creating appropriate and rich metadata is the key to making data truly open, understandable, and reusable.
+• It is through the metadata that your research data become findable and first assessed for downloads and reuse.
+Creating appropriate and rich metadata is the key to making your research data truly open, understandable, and reusable.

-• Please note that even if you cannot publish and archive your research data, because, e.g., your data contain personal information, sensitive personal data or confidential data, you can still publish the metadata of your research data.
-The metadata of the data holding personal or confidential information can be published, although the actual data cannot be.
-You can publish a general description of your research and research data, and leave your contact information so that others can find your research and request for further information about it and your data.
+• Note that even if you cannot publish and archive your research data, because, e.g., your data contain personal information, sensitive personal data or confidential data, you can still publish the metadata of your research data..

 • Anonymised data are published and archived in a data repository for shared reuse whenever possible.